Chris Dobey: 2016

-He qualified for the 2016 European Championship and was eliminated 6–2 by Joe Cullen in the first round.
+He qualified for the 2016 European Championship and was eliminated by Joe Cullen 6–2 in the first round.
 Dobey also played in the Grand Slam of Darts for the first time and wins over Lewis and Scott Mitchell saw him advance to the knockout stage, where he hit a ten dart leg to move 9–5 up on Jamie Hughes.
 However, Hughes closed the deficit to force a deciding leg which Dobey took to advance to his first major quarter-final, but he was outclassed by James Wade who won 16–5.

 His performances gave him a PDC Pro Tour spot in the 2017 World Championship, where he beat Justin Pipe 3–1 in the first round.
-In the second round he lost 4–2 to Dave Chisnall.
+In the second round he lost to Dave Chisnall 4–2.

+2018

 At the 2018 World Championship, Dobey drew Phil Taylor in the first round.
 Taylor was appearing in his final World Championship following his decision to retire after the conclusion of the event.
 Dobey lost 3-1.

 He played in the 2018 UK Open in Minehead, reaching the fifth round before losing out to Corey Cadby.

-He reached 2 finals on the Pro Tour in 2018, losing 6-2 to Michael van Gerwen at Players Championship 5 despite having an average of over 109, and then lost 6-2 to Krzysztof Ratajski at the penultimate Players Championship event of the year.
-These performances aided him in qualifying for the 2018 Players Championship Finals where he had a run to the quarter finals, losing out 10-2 to eventual winner Daryl Gurney.
+Dobey reached 2 finals on the Pro Tour in 2018, losing to Michael van Gerwen 6–2 in the final of Players Championship 5 despite having an average of over 109, and then losing to Krzysztof Ratajski 6–2 in the final of Players Championship 21.
+These performances aided him in qualifying for the 2018 Players Championship Finals where he had a run to the quarter-finals, losing out to eventual winner Daryl Gurney 10–2.

+2019

-He qualified for the 2019 PDC World Darts Championship via the Pro Tour, reaching the last 16 stage with a 3-0 win over Boris Koltsov, a 3-0 win over Steve Beaton and a 4-3 win over Vincent van der Voort.
-He lost 4-3 to Gary Anderson, in a match which saw 28 180s thrown, 15 of them by Dobey.
+He qualified for the 2019 PDC World Darts Championship via the Pro Tour, reaching the last 16 stage with 3–0 whitewash wins over Boris Koltsov, and Steve Beaton and a 4–3 win over Vincent van der Voort.
+He lost to Gary Anderson 4–3, in a match which saw 28 180s thrown, 15 of them by Dobey.

-Following Gary Anderson's withdrawal from the 2019 Premier League, Dobey was selected as one of nine 'contenders'.
+Following Gary Anderson's withdrawal from the 2019 Premier League, Dobey was selected as one of nine 'Contenders'.
 He would play a one-off match against Mensur Suljović on night one in Newcastle.
-Dobey started well leading 5-1 before Suljović would win 5 consecutive legs to lead 6-5.
-Dobey would win the final leg to draw the match 6-6.
+Dobey started well leading 5–1 before Suljović would win 5 consecutive legs to lead 6–5.
+Dobey would win the final leg to draw the match 6–6.

-Dobey reached his fourth PDC final at the 2019 Danish Darts Open, winning through as a non seed, but lost it 8-3 to Dave Chisnall.
+Dobey reached his fourth PDC final at the 2019 Danish Darts Open, winning through as a non seed, but lost to Dave Chisnall 8–3.

-After semi-finals at both the 2019 World Grand Prix and 2019 Players Championship Finals, Dobey was once again selected for the Premier League night in Newcastle, this time under the tag of 'challenger'.
+He reached the semi-finals at both the 2019 World Grand Prix and 2019 Players Championship Finals.